'Little Women' Again? Greta Gerwig's Adaptation Is Both Faithful And Radical

 But Gerwig also wants to hold this well-worn text up to the light, to approach it from a fresh perspective and even consider some of its flaws and compromises.
 Her boldest stroke is to shake up the chronology, cutting between two time frames that begin seven years apart.
 When the movie opens, Saoirse Ronan's brash, ambitious Jo March is already in New York pursuing her dream of being a writer.

 The first scene finds Jo meeting with a publisher — a sly Tracy Letts — and arguing over the plot and the fee of a story she's submitted.
 Jo is treated as a stand-in for Alcott herself, who also had to negotiate to protect her work.
-Right from the start, Gerwig makes clear that this will be a story about the limited opportunities that were then available to women, especially women artists.
+Right from the start, Gerwig makes clear that this will be a story about the limited opportunities that were then available to women, especially female artists.

 That's also true of Jo's youngest sister, Amy, played by a vivacious Florence Pugh.
 She's in Paris studying to be a painter, but she knows she'll have to marry well to secure her future.
-While there, she runs into Laurie, perfectly played by Timothée Chalamet in full tousled-heartthrob mode.
+While there, she runs into Laurie, perfectly played by Timothée Chalamet in full tousled heartthrob mode.
 They argue over a wealthy young suitor who's been courting Amy — and over Amy's desire to "marry rich."

 By contrast, the eldest March sister, Meg, played by Emma Watson, wed her husband, John, for love and doesn't regret it, despite their everyday struggles with money.
 They still live in their Massachusetts hometown, as does the shy Beth March, played by Eliza Scanlen, who's already sick and growing steadily weaker.